Cardano Falls 10% In Bearish Trade By Investing.com - Up News Info

 Cardano Falls 10% In Bearish Trade

-Over the past seven days, Cardano has seen a rise in value, as it gained 6.91%.
-The volume of Cardano traded in the twenty-four hours to time of writing was $4.278695B or 3.49% of the total volume of all cryptocurrencies.
-It has traded in a range of $1.3354 to $1.8882 in the past 7 days.
+Over the past seven days, Cardano has seen a drop in value, as it lost 8.93%.
+The volume of Cardano traded in the twenty-four hours to time of writing was $2.762010B or 2.71% of the total volume of all cryptocurrencies.
+It has traded in a range of $1.5529 to $1.8882 in the past 7 days.

 Elsewhere in cryptocurrency trading